 Kindly note that I am updating and reorganizing the entire cold case database to create better search options for you.
 Everything will still be listed by the victim’s last name.

 The index is done.
 It gives you a brief case overview.

 I am now working on the case summaries.
 That will be a slow process as I have to check for updates in those cases, then adjust the text, and update the database.

 Both sets will have three parts: A-G, H-N, and O-Z. If you hover over the cold case database tab in the menu bar, the drop down menu with the index and summaries becomes visible.

-My Cold Case Database is small but free to the public.
-It lists all victims and wrongfully convicted people whose cases are discussed on my blog by their last name.
-The link in the middle column shows you an overview of all the posts where this case is mentioned.
+In this cold case database you can find all cases discussed on my website.
+Victims and wrongfully convicted people are listed by their last name.
+Underneath their names is the place/state/country and year that the crime took place.
+The link in the middle column takes you to all the posts where this case is mentioned.
 In the third column is a short summary and status update of the case.
 It also tells you when I last checked for updates.
-There are now approx. 190 cases in my database.
+There are over 350 cases in my database.

-The reason why you find the wrongfully convicted here is simple: when the exonerated is taken out of the equation we are left with a cold case.
+The reason why you also find the wrongfully convicted in my database is simple: when the exonerated is taken out of the equation we are left with a cold case.
 Unless we have

 - previously disregarded evidence (because we thought we already had our conviction) or,

 - properly preserved old evidence that may contain biological material that can now be tested with modern technology or,

 - a confession from someone new or another person’s DNA match in CODIS (as a result of testing with modern technology), we have a cold case.